 New ways to use wind energy eventually spread around the world.
 By the 11th century, people in the Middle East were using windpumps and windmills extensively for food production.
 Merchants and the Crusaders brought wind technology to Europe.
 The Dutch developed large wind pumps to drain lakes and marshes in the Rhine River Delta.
 Immigrants from Europe eventually took wind energy technology to the Western Hemisphere.

 American colonists used windmills to grind grain, to pump water, and to cut wood at sawmills.
 Homesteaders and ranchers installed thousands of wind pumps as they settled the western United States.
 In the late 1800s and early 1900s, small wind-electric generators (turbines) were also widely used.

 When power lines were built to transmit electricity to rural areas in the 1930s, wind pump and small turbine use began to decline.
 However, some ranches still use wind pumps to supply water for livestock.
 Small wind turbines are becoming common again, mainly to supply electricity in remote and rural areas.

 Wind energy use expanded in the wake of oil shortages and environmental concerns

 The oil shortages of the 1970s changed the energy environment for the United States and the world.
-The oil shortages created an interest in developing ways to use alternative energy sources like wind energy to generate electricity.
+The oil shortages created an interest in developing ways to use alternative energy sources, such as wind energy, to generate electricity.
 The U.S. federal government supported research and development of large wind turbines.
 In the early 1980s, thousands of wind turbines were installed in California, largely because of federal and state policies that encouraged the use of renewable energy sources.

 The share of U.S. electricity generation from wind in 1990 was less than 1%.
-In 2015, the share of U.S. electricity generation from wind was about 5%.
-Incentives in Europe have resulted in a large expansion of wind energy use.
+In 2016, the share of U.S. electricity generation from wind was about 6%.
+Incentives in Europe have resulted in a large expansion of wind energy use there.
 China is investing heavily in wind energy and now has the world's largest wind electricity generation capacity.